paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-009-defense-budget-matters.md

 (2) The term “defense budget materials”, with respect to a fiscal year, means the materials submitted to Congress by the Secretary of Defense in support of the budget for that fiscal year.

-(3) The term “quadrennial defense review” means the review of the defense programs and policies of the United States that is carried out every four years under [section 118 of this title](./chapter-002-department-of-defense.md#section-118).
+(3) The term “quadrennial defense review” means the review of the defense programs and policies of the United States that is carried out every four years under section 118 11 See References in Text note below. of this title.

 (4) The term “combatant and support vessel” means any commissioned ship built or armed for naval combat or any naval ship designed to provide support to combatant ships and other naval operations.
 Such term does not include patrol coastal ships, non-commissioned combatant craft specifically designed for combat roles, or ships that are designated for potential mobilization.

 ### Statutory Notes

+#### References in Text
+[Section 118 of this title](./chapter-002-department-of-defense.md#section-118), referred to in subsec. (f)(3), was repealed by Pub.
+L. 114–328, div.
+A, title IX, § 941(b)(1), Dec.
+23, 2016, 130 Stat.
+2367.
+For provisions related to national defense strategy similar to those contained in former section 118, see [section 113(g) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section113/g&num=0&edition=prelim).

 #### Amendments
+2015—Subsec. (b)(2)(C).
+Pub.
+L. 114–92 inserted “by ship class in both graphical and tabular form” after “The estimated levels of annual funding”.

 2014—Subsec. (b)(1).
 Pub.
 L. 113–291, § 1071(c)(2), substituted “([50 U.S.C.
 3043](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3043&num=0&edition=prelim))” for “([50 U.S.C.
 404a](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section404a&num=0&edition=prelim))”.

 Subsec. (f)(4).
 Pub.
 L. 113–291, § 1021, added par.
 (4).